Course selection: Which AP classes should i take based on my major?

-Beyond these two subjects, AP Computer Science (offers two classes) is one that should be explored by students of interest in CS & Engineering.
-For students with no background in coding, AP Computer Science Principles serves as an introductory course to computer science.
-Students that feel comfortable with coding and have previous experience can take AP Computer Science A. These three subjects are the most significant when indicating towards Computer Science and Engineering.
+Beyond these two subjects, taking at least one course in AP Computer Science is a given.
+For students with no background in coding, AP Computer Science Principles serves as an introductory course.
+Students that feel comfortable with coding can take AP Computer Science A.

-Subjects that do not matter as much for these majors are English, History, and Foreign Language.
-This does not mean students should slack off and even give themselves the opportunity to perform poorly.
-Do not settle and receive anything less than A. If having trouble deciding what courses to challenge yourself in, these are the ones NOT to consider.
+Subjects that do not matter as much for these majors are English, history, and foreign language.
+This does not mean students should slack off, however; your GPA matters.
+Do not settle and receive anything less than A. When choosing courses to challenge yourself in, don’t push yourself in a humanities course where you might perform badly.

 Pro-Tip: If you’re applying for Engineering, it’s wisest to take Physics in or by 11th grade if possible.